-the product label, over and above what is mandated as per local laws?
-Yes/ No/ N.A./ Remarks (additional
+Does the Company display product information on the product label, over and above what is mandated as per local laws?
+Yes/ No/ N.A./ Remarks (additional information)

 The Company adheres to all legal requirements with respect to product labelling and display of product information.
 All data as per current laws are available on the tyre sidewall.
 Product labels are available on PCR Tyres as of now basis current laws in India.